EnergyMashupLab/NIST-CTS-Agents/README.md

 -   **Markets** including

     -   The Market Modular Interface

+    -   A bilateral market

+    -   (future) Additional plug-in markets and documentation

+-   **Market Agent** (MA) which interacts with the markets and with Transactive Energy Agents using the CTS including

+    -   The Market Modular Interface

     -   Market Position Management

-    -   A bilateral market
+    -   Uses ei2j capabilities for CTS connections

     -   (Optional and future) links to wholesale markets

-    -   (future) Additional plug-in markets and documentation

--   **Market Agent** (MA) which interacts with the markets and with Transactive Energy Agents using the CTS

 -   **Transactive Energy Agent** (TEA) which interacts with the MA and provides integration capabilities for device and facility management

+    -   Uses ei2j capabilities for CTS connections

+    -   Integrates with Supervisory Controller (SC)

 -   **Utilities**